HaoranZhuExplorer/CNN_With_Expert_Advice/README.md

 Now the vectors become possibility of all classes in all experts.
 Since expert1 is not designed for classes in expert 2, we just simply suppose the possibility for classes of expert2 is 0 in expert1's prediction.<br>
 And we add extra 10 values in expert2's 10*1 vector:
 [p2_1, p2_2, ..., p2_10] -> [0, 0, 0, ..., 0, p2_1, p2_2, ..., p2_10]<br>
-Please notice that the possition to add 10 extra values must be different, they need to be added to the front of vector.<br>
+Please notice that the position to add 10 extra values must be different, they need to be added to the front of vector.<br>
 Below is a schematic description of algorithm 3:<br>
 ![algorithm 3 figure 1](/images/algorithm3.png)<br>
 ![algorithm 3 figure 2](/images/algorithm3_2.png)<br>